 Hard to reproduce.

-Be careful with the assessment — I may not be so productive on my past US projects
+Be careful with the assessment — perhaps I was not so productive on my past US projects

-Be careful with the assessment — I may not be so un-productive on the recent projects
+Be careful with the assessment — perhaps I was not so un-productive on the q3SG projects

 Pattern – Barc, ML … were java, my turf